praba1eddy/Fall2020_CSC403_Project/README.md

 1. As a user, I want to add more additional characters in the game so that the game would be more interesting.
 2. As a user, I can add background music to the game so that they can enjoy the music while playing.

+Scrum Project 2

+Prabandha:

+1.As a user, I can Regain health by using the health pack

+Kavya Ravi:
+As a user, I want be able to add option menu and difficutly selection at the beginning of the game